 The truth of the matter is that we cannot treat drug addiction as a health matter unless we have the funding to do so.
 Finding ways to come up with the funding is far more important than continuing to debate whether drugs should be decriminalised.
 The longer we ignore the funding issue in favour of decriminalisation, the longer the problem will go unaddressed.

 Addiction Helper is here to assist you if you or a loved one is struggling with drugs or alcohol.
 We know getting treatment can be challenging, but we are here to help you if you are willing to make that choice.
-As an independent organisation, we offer sound advice and treatment referrals without being tied to a single treatment centre.
+As a confidential organisation, we offer sound advice and treatment referrals to treatment centres throughout the UK and worldwide.
 Our number one goal is to help you find and access the best treatment for your circumstances.
 Please contact our 24-hour helpline for assistance with permanently overcoming a drug or alcohol problem.

 Latest posts (see all)